-(k) Acquisition-Related Intangible Assets (exclusive of Logility's treasury stock repurchases)
+(k) Acquisition-Related Intangible Assets

 Acquisition-related intangible assets are stated at historical cost and include acquired software and certain other intangible assets with definite lives.
 Intangible assets are being amortized over a period ranging from one to eight years.
+For 2023, total amortization expense related to acquisition-related intangible assets was approximately \$0.8 million, with \$0.1 million included in operating expense and \$0.7 million included in cost of subscription fees in the accompanying consolidated statements of operations.
+For 2022, total amortization expense related to acquisition-related to acquisition-related intangible assets was approximately \$0.2 million which is included in operating expense in the accompanying consolidated statements of operations.
 For 2021, total amortization expense related to acquisition-related intangible assets was approximately \$0.8 million, with \$0.2 million included in operating expense and \$0.6 million included in cost of license fees in the accompanying consolidated statements of operations.
-For 2020, total amortization expense related to acquisition-related intangible assets was approximately \$1.6 million, with \$0.3 million included in operating expense and \$1.3 million included in cost of license fees in the accompanying consolidated statements of operations.
-For 2019, total amortization expense related to acquisition-related to acquisition-related intangible assets was approximately \$2.4 million, with \$0.4 million included in operating expense and \$2.0 million included in cost of license fees in the accompanying consolidated statements of statements of operations.

-Acquisition-Related Intangible Assets consist of the following at April 30, 2021 and 2020 (in thousands):
+Acquisition-Related Intangible Assets consist of the following at April 30, 2023 and 2022 (in thousands):

-Weighted Average Amortization in Years 2021 2020
+Weighted Average Amortization in Years 2023 2022

-Current technology 3 \$ 6,000 \$ 6,000
+Current technology 3 \$ 8,500 \$ 6,000

-Customer relationships 8 1,700 1,700
+Customer relationships 7 460 1,700

-Non-compete 3 100 100
+Non-compete 5 170 100

-Trademarks 3 340 340
+Trademarks 3 340

-8,140 8,140
+9,130 8,140

-Accumulated amortization (7,780) (7,008)
+Accumulated amortization (6,987) (7,993)

-\$ 360 \$ 1,132
+\$ 2,143 \$ 147

-The Company expects amortization expense for the next five years to be as follows based on intangible assets as of April 30, 2021 (in thousands):
+The Company expects amortization expense for the next five years to be as follows based on intangible assets as of April 30, 2023 (in thousands):